Prateek0908/Prateek0908/README.md

 - 👋 Hi, I’m @Prateek0908
 - 👀 I’m interested in ...Programming
-- 🌱 I’m currently learning ...C
+- 🌱 I’m currently learning ...Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Frontend projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://github.com/Prateek0908

 <!---
 Prateek0908/Prateek0908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.